PIK-ICoNe/ProbabilisticStability/README.md

 Provides specialised sampling routines for various probabilistic stability measures.
 Implemented so far: basin stability of fixpoints.

 The stability evaluation is based on Monte-Carlo sampling, currently implemented via the `EnsembleProblem`of DifferentialEquations.jl.
 In the future, this task should integrate MCBB, especially when parameters are varied.

 An alternative Implementation is available that uses the perallel integrator provided by DynamicalSystems.jl.
 For a small system, all initial conditions are integrated at once.
-Though it might be more performant than ensemble simulations in theory, first test indicate that the parallel approach is an order of magnitude slower, probably because it cannot make use of adaptive step sizing.
+Though it might be more performant than ensemble simulations in theory, first test indicate that the parallel approach is significantly slower, probably because it cannot make use of adaptive step sizing.

 TODO:

 - add survivability, FTBS, n-node basin stability, stochastic basin stability, ...
 - add parameter-varying analyses to study bifurcations
 - extend MCBB integration
     - how to set up a MCBB problem with fixed parameter
     - need function that returns the __count__ of a condition per cluster per sliding window